kevinburke/public-comments/README.md

 rewarding the neighbor for a lack of knowledge of zoning codes and foresight about the types of buildings that might be built nearby.

+## City Requirements under HAA

+The Housing Accountability Act (HAA) ties cities hands in important ways - often times they are legally required to issue permits to projects.
+See [HAA.md] for more info.

 [sprawl]: http://www.eastbaytimes.com/2017/05/01/as-california-grows-menlo-park-and-other-bay-area-cities-see-population-boom/

 ## Homelessness talking points